-TRADITIONAL NEIGHBORHOOD DESIGN
+TRADITIONAL NEIGHBORHOOD DEVELOPMENT

 Traditional Neighborhood Design (TND) is a planning concept that calls for residential neighborhoods to be designed in the format of small, early 20th century villages and neighborhoods.
-Those traditional formats were characterized by homes on small lots, narrow front yards with front porches and gardens, walkable "Main Street" commercial areas with shops lining the sidewalk, and public parks, town greens, or village squares.
+Those traditional formats were characterized by homes on small lots, narrow front yards with front porches and gardens, detached garages in the backyard, walkable "Main Street" commercial areas with shops lining the sidewalk, and public parks, town greens, or village squares.
 TND is intended to provide an alternative to conventional subdivisions and suburban sprawl.
 TND calls for compact, pedestrian-oriented neighborhoods with a variety of housing types and costs, and public places where people have opportunities to socialize and engage in civic life.
 The automobile is still accommodated, with ample parking and efficient circulation, but it no longer dictates design of the development.
-A traditional neighborhood is consistent with New York State Smart growth principles.